Mid-Lin Day Care ltd

-On arrival at our centre, carers can assist with tidying the centre, help prepare daily activities and read volunteer notice board for any updates regarding daily rota assigned tasks.
+On arrival at our centre, Social Care Assistants can assist with tidying the centre, help prepare daily activities and read volunteer notice board for any updates regarding daily rota assigned tasks.
 On arrival/departure of service users, carers are to meet the bus in the car park and assist with the safe exit/entry of service users.
 Patience is required as some of the Service Users have mobility problems.

 Once our service users are seated, coats are to be collected and placed on corresponding hook in the cloak room.
 Introduce yourself to services users at allocated lunch table, reading the menu together and filling in appropriate paperwork.
 To assist if required with cutting food, pouring liquids, or visits to the toilet etc. Help with daily activities and afternoon tea while assisting escorts prepare for the homeward journey.
 A general tidy of hall in preparation for next day would assist others.

-Volunteers will be encouraged to obtain a Moving & Handling and First Aid qualification.
 Once in post, with volunteer consent, we will apply for an I.L.A.
 (Individual Learning Account) to pay the cost of these courses.
-Volunteer should read notice board for updates regarding training or fundraising activities.
+Volunteer should read the notice board for updates regarding training or fundraising activities.